XOOMAR

 The rally in GBP/JPY is not just a sterling story.
 It is mainly a yen story.

 FXStreet’s data shows the yen under pressure across the board, with JPY down 0.62% against the US Dollar, 0.59% against the British Pound, 0.52% against the Australian Dollar, and 0.47% against the Canadian Dollar on the day.
-The yen was “strongest” against the New Zealand Dollar, but even there the JPY row showed a 0.15% decline.
+The yen was “strongest” against the New Zealand Dollar, but even there the JPY row showed a 0.15% decline, a backdrop that also matters for AUD/NZD after the RBNZ hike.

 XOOMAR analysis: The source supports a clear tension.
 Momentum still favors yen-funded trades, but every new high in GBP/JPY increases the risk that Japanese authorities decide the move has become too disorderly to ignore.